brownplt/B2T2/Errors.md

 To keep the authenticity of some error cases, we assume the existence of two plotting functions:

-- `scatterPlot :: (t:Table, c1:ColName, c2:ColName) -> Image`, where both input columns must contain numbers
+- `scatterPlot :: t:Table * c1:ColName * c2:ColName -> Image`, where both input columns must contain numbers.
-- `pieChart :: (t:Table, c1:ColName, c2:ColName) -> Image`, where the first column must contain categorical values, and the second column must contain positive numbers
+- `pieChart :: t:Table * c1:ColName * c2:ColName -> Image`, where the first column must contain categorical values, and the second column must contain positive numbers.

 ## Malformed Tables